 - Parents are the first and most important catechists in a child’s faith formation.
 Please attend Mass as a family each week, pray together and practice reciting prayers, review the RE sessions at home each week, and share your own faith story with your child.

-If your child misses class for any reason (such as illness, emergency, weather, holiday breaks other than Thanksgiving and Christmas) please use the appropriate grade level lesson schedule below to determine which chapter/lesson to do at home to stay caught up.
+If your child misses class for any reason (such as illness, emergency, weather) please use the grade level lesson schedule you will receive via email at the beginning of the year to determine which lesson to do at home to stay caught up.

 Note that completing make-up work is strongly encouraged for all grades but required for grades 1 and 2.
-Go over the lesson with your child and have them complete the chapter review.
-The following week your child should show their catechist the completed review.
+Go over the lesson with your child and have them complete the activity pages inside the booklet for that lesson OR have your child complete the e-Learning lesson online.

 Any child over the age of seven who is not yet Baptized can prepare for the sacrament through the RE program.
 Details of the preparation process will vary based on the child’s age and religious background.

 Preparation for First Reconciliation and First Communion is a two-year program.
 This is typically in grades 1 and 2, with Reconciliation being celebrated in November/December and Communion in April/May of 2nd grade.

 The sacramental preparation plan for those children in grades 3-8 who have had no prior religious education will be determined on an individual basis.
 This may include attending regular RE classes with their age-mates, separate sacrament preparation classes, and/or lessons to be completed with parents at home.

 We are all special in God’s eyes.
 Having a disability does not mean that a person doesn’t have gifts to share.
 At St. Anne Church, we want all our parishioners to have the ability to learn the Catholic faith, to grow in their relationship with God, to receive the sacraments, and to love and serve the Lord.